princekyleaedam/openplace/README.md

 Openplace (styled lowercase) is a free unofficial open source backend for [wplace.](https://wplace.live) We aim to give the freedom and flexibility for all users to be able to make their own private wplace experience for themselves, their friends, or even their community.

 > [WARNING ⚠️]
 > This is a work-in-progress.
 Expect unfinished features and bugs.
-Please help us by posting issues in #help-n-support on our [Discord server](https://discord.gg/ZRC4DnP9Z2) or by contributing pull requests.
+Please help us by posting issues in #tech-support on our [Discord server](https://discord.gg/ZRC4DnP9Z2) or by contributing pull requests.
 Thanks!

 ## Getting Started